Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Want to keep the inspiration going after Tanzania – Zanzibar?

-Our experts have selected the most beautiful African destinations for you—ideal for varying your experiences between unforgettable safaris, paradise islands, legendary deserts and fascinating cultures.
-Let yourself be inspired and easily find the next destination that matches your way of travelling.
+Our experts have selected the most beautiful African destinations for you—ideal for mixing experiences between unforgettable safaris, paradise islands, mythical deserts and fascinating cultures.
+Get inspired and easily find the next destination that matches your way of travelling.

 Cape Verde